Steam cleaner dusty

 How often should I clean my steam cleaner?

-What cleaning solution should I use in my steam cleaner?
+What type of water should I use in my steam cleaner?

 Connect with certified professionals in your area